 If you’re a federal worker that’s suffered an injury so severe or have an illness that show no signs of letting up or have been told that it is most likely going to be chronic and ongoing, it may be wise to think of applying for federal disability retirement.
-This is a retirement compensation plan instituted and overseen by OPM, and it allows for individuals who have suffered injuries or are living with a chronic, disabling illness to go on permanent retirement while receiving compensation until a certain age.
+The Federal Employee Retirement System (FERS) is a retirement compensation plan instituted and overseen by OPM (Office of Personnel Management), and it allows for individuals who have suffered injuries or are living with a chronic, disabling illness to go on permanent retirement while receiving compensation until a certain age.

 Are you looking for more information on OPM disability retirement?
-Are you wondering “how do I apply for OPM disability retirement?” or “How is FERS disability retirement calculated?”
+Are you wondering “How do I apply for OPM disability retirement?” or “How is FERS disability retirement calculated?” or “What is the OPM disability approval rate?”
 We can help you with these and other pressing OPM disability retirement questions for FREE from a legal standpoint.
-Please call us NOW at 1-855-233-3002 to learn more about OPM disability retirement from one of our friendly and experienced OPM disability attorneys to know what you qualify for depending on your unique health circumstances.
+Please call us to learn more about OPM disability retirement from one of our friendly and experienced OPM disability attorneys to know what you qualify for depending on your unique health circumstances.

-Here are the other conditions you must meet in order to receive OPM disability retirement:
+Here are the other conditions you must meet in order to receive OPM disability retirement from FERS:

 - You need to have no other jobs that you can fill due to your health circumstance

 - You need to be suffering an illness or disability that is expected to last a year or more.

 - You need to have worked for the federal government for a minimum of a year and six months.